 Offers 87 distinct assays of clinical chemical endpoints and biomarkers to support ICTR research protocols and is designed to serve investigators at all clinical research unit locations.

 Facilitates one-on-one consultation with imaging experts for study design, imaging protocol development and study implementation.

 Genetics Translational Technology Program

 Bridges the gap between clinical genetic testing and research-driven molecular technologies with consulting and laboratory services and assistance with translation of molecular technologies to the clinical environment.

 Maintains, distributes, and screens drug library (FDA approved) compounds.
 This unit is ideal for re-purposing licensed drugs by screening activity against new targets.

 Couples mass spectrometry to one and two dimensional separations by column chromatography or gel electrophoresis to identify, quantify or characterize proteins.

 Provides consultation to basic, clinical, and translational research teams regarding the feasibility, design, and costs of projects using metabolomics technologies.

 Medicinal Chemistry Unit

-The Medicinal Chemistry Unit synthesizes small molecule when it is not commercially available.
-This unit also supports structure-activity relationship studies.
+Synthesizes small molecule when it is not commercially available and supports structure-activity relationship studies.